-The 10 Best Literary Agents for Writers in 2018
+The 10 Best Literary Agents for Writers & Filmmakers

 As a screenwriter, it can be confusing navigating the multitude of literary agents out there.

-To help narrow it down here are, in alphabetical order, 10 of the very best…
+To help narrow it down here are, in alphabetical order, 10 of the very, very best…

 Agency for the Performing Arts was founded in New York in 1962 by former agents from MCA (the record company).
 It has since expanded its remit from musicians to across the entertainment industries, and has a record for packaging TV shows such as HOME IMPROVEMENT, ROSEANNE, 24, and GRIMM.